Understand Your Risk for Peripheral Artery Disease

 • Personal or family history of PAD, cardiovascular disease or stroke.

-PAD risk factors you can control
+Which PAD risk factors can you change?

 • Diabetes – Having diabetes puts you at greater risk of developing PAD as well as other cardiovascular diseases.
 Learn more about the risks and how to manage diabetes.